jaycetyle/vscode-gnu-global/README.md

 * `gnuGlobal.gtagsExecutable`
     * Specify the path to the gtags.
 Default is 'gtags'.

+* `gnuGlobal.objDirPrefix`
+    * If objDirPrefix is set and objDirPrefix directory exists, gtags creates objDirPrefix/project_dir directory and makes tag files in it.
+Global will also try to search tag files in that directory.
+    * This option is useful if you don't wan't to create tag files in your project directory.
+    * Only support UNIX style filesystem so Windows is unsupported.

 ## Limitations

 GNU global doesn't do any AST parsing, so the auto completion doesn't understand class members and etc.